Amsterdamion/The-Old-Kingdom/README.md

 ### Wabbajack
 - Download [Wabbajack](https://github.com/wabbajack-tools/wabbajack/releases/latest/download/Wabbajack.exe) and extract it somewhere that's not a Windows-protected directory (i.e. Downloads, Documents, or Program Files)
 - Run Wabbajack.exe
-- Tick "show non featured Lists"
+- Tick "show non featured lists"
-- Search for Borealis and click on it
+- Search for The Old Kingdom and click on it
 - Press install

 ### Post-installation